HXLLOWONTOP/HXLLOWONTOP/README.md

-easy:NewButton("RGB", "MAKES THE GAME HAVE COLOR FOR RAGE MODE", function() if not game:IsLoaded() then
+easy:NewButton("Ambient", "MAKES THE GAME HAVE COLOR FOR RAGE MODE", function() if not game:IsLoaded() then
 	game.Loaded:Wait()
 end